Graffito (archaeology): Medieval Britain

 Medieval graffiti is a relatively new area of study with the first full-length work being produced in 1967 by Violet Pritchard.
 The Norfolk Medieval Graffiti Survey was established in 2010 with the aim of undertaking the first large-scale survey of medieval graffiti in the UK.
 The survey primarily looks at graffiti dating from the fourteenth to seventeenth centuries.
 Since 2010 a number of other county based surveys have been set up.
 These include Kent, Suffolk and Surrey.

 The examples below are from Saint Nicholas, the parish church of Blakeney.

+Modern imaging technology

+The images above were enhanced by using multiple light sources when photographing, but more recent examples in Malta used eye-tracking devices and generative algorithms to create a database that enabled the creation of 3-D images and video in addition to the standard perspective.